Why You Should Always See a Doctor After an Auto Accident

 Scrapes and cuts can occur if you’re struck by flying objects or shattered window glass in a vehicle or injured by sharp metal or plastic that’s torn apart during a collision.
 These injuries can be minor or serious enough to require stitches or surgery.
 The face in particular is vulnerable to injuries caused by the steering wheel, dashboard, airbag and shattered window glass; possible injuries include facial cuts and injuries to the jaw or teeth.

 Drivers are especially vulnerable to broken ribs and internal chest injuries that occur when they are thrown against the steering wheel in a limited space.

-If you are injured in an icy road collision in the Pearland, Texas, area, Prime Urgent Care offers superior and affordable urgent care without the wait, hassle or cost of an emergency room visit.
+If you are injured in an icy road collision in the Pearland, Missouri City, and Sugar Land, Texas, area, Prime Urgent Care offers superior and affordable urgent care without the wait, hassle, or cost of an emergency room visit.